Kanchi Kaul: Career

 In 2001, Kanchi Kaul made her debut with the successful Telugu film Sampangi.
 In 2002, she began work on two Tamil language films, Columbus co-starring Raju Sundaram, and Kasthuri Raja's Paattuchaththam Kedkuthamma.
 Neither film eventually completed production.
 Another Tamil film titled Viyugam shot in 2004 under the stage name of Spandana, co-starring Hari Bhaskar, was also not released.

 Personal life

-Kanchi Kaul is married to actor Shabbir Ahluwalia and they have two sons born in 2014 and 2016.

-Kaul took a break from television and made her comeback in 2013 with the show Ek Nanad Ki Khushiyon Ki Chaabi...Meri Bhabhi.
+Kaul met actor Shabir Ahluwalia in 2007 on the sets of Bhabhi.
+After a five year relationship, Kaul married Ahluwalia on 27 November 2011.
+The couple have two sons, Azai (born 23 July 2014) and Ivarr (born 18 February 2016).
+Following the birth of her first child, she took a break from acting.